Colorado Alliance for Graduate Education and the Professoriate (AGEP)

 - CAP Dinner with Dr. Alan Rudolph, CSU Vice President for Research - March 26, Thursday, 5:30 pm

-- CAP Spring Reception - April 9, Thursday, 5 pm
+- CAP Spring Reception with Dr. Blanche Hughes, CSU Vice President for Student Affairs - April 9, Thursday, 5 pm - 7 pm

 Mark you calendars, we will be meeting as usual in the Ram’s Horn dining area in the Academic Village– the Horsetooth Room.
 The CAP Spring Reception will be held in the Grey Rock Room at the Lory Student Center.